 Roasted Cabbage with Crispy Chick Peas

-Cabbage is prolific during the winter months, though its often disregarded for its bland taste and its smell in the kitchen.
-What most people don’t realize is once you know how to prepare it, you’ll be rewarded with some serious tasty dishes.
-Roasting the cabbage at a high temperature gives a perfect caramelization and adds a sweetness to the root vegetable, making it a hearty main course when complemented by pickled vegetables and legumes.
+Cabbage is prolific during the winter months.
+Although its often disregarded for its bland taste and its smell in the kitchen.
+What most people don’t realize is once you know how to prepare it, you’ll be rewarded with some seriously tasty dishes.
+Roasting the cabbage at a high temperature gives it the perfect caramelization and adds sweetness to the root vegetable.
+This makes it a hearty main course when complemented by pickled vegetables and legumes.

 - 2 thick slices of white cabbage, about 2-3cm

 - 2 heaped tbsp of hummus